What is the German Doll Company?

 Bonzo & a cat figurine.
 These also come as a salt & pepper cruit set.
 They both stand at 2½ inches tall

-The smallest of the figurines, at a mere 2 inches tall
+The smallest of the figurines, at 2 inches tall

 A toothbrush holder - with a separate chamber for your brush.